Whipsnade Zoo: Lions of the Serengeti

-Opened in 2005, Lions of the Serengeti was home to a pride of 7 African lions.
+Opened in 2005, Lions of the Serengeti was home to a pride of seven African lions.
 The pride of African lions included two adult females named Mashaka-Lia and Kachanga, three younger males named Neo, Toto and Max, and a younger female named Kia.
 The four younger lions are the offspring of Spike, the zoo's former male lion and Mashaka-Lia, and were born in April 2006.
 In October 2021 Toto died at the age of 15 due to ill health.
 In December 2021 the remaining lions Neo, Kia and Max were euthanized after age related conditions were beginning to cause them pain and discomfort.
 The Lion habitat is now closed until a suitable breeding group can be sourced.

-In early 2022, the zoo temporarily housed 5 lions named Zero, Tor, Jabu, Mo and Kaya from Africa Alive!
+In early 2022, the zoo temporarily housed five lions named Zero, Tor, Jabu, Mo and Kaya from Africa Alive!
 Suffolk, after their enclosure suffered damage from Storm Eunice.

 From May 2022, the zoo housed Khari, a male lion from the Blackpool Zoo.

-Khari will leave Whipsnade Zoo in 2023 Summer to return to Blackpool Zoo.
-Whipsnade will Continue to search for an appropriate breeding group.
+Khari left Whipsnade Zoo in the Summer of 2023 to return to Blackpool Zoo.
+Whipsnade will continue to search for an appropriate breeding group.
+Later, two new lionesses from Belgium and a male from Germany will join the zoo's collection.

-Sea Lion Splash (closed)
+Sea Lion Splash

 Formerly the zoo's Dolphin Pool, Sea Lion Splash was a daily demonstration in which the zoo's three trained California sea lions (two females named Bailey and Lara, and a male named Dom) perform tricks and stunts in their pool (referred to as the 'Splash Zone').
 In June 2015, Dom and Bailey gave birth to a male sea lion called Oscar.
-In February 2021, the zoo's Sea Lions were transferred to Yorkshire Wildlife Park, in South Yorkshire.
+In February 2021, the zoo's sea lions were transferred to Yorkshire Wildlife Park in South Yorkshire.

 Elephant herd

-ZSL Whipsnade Zoo keeps a herd of nine Asian elephants, consisting of cows Lucha, Kaylee, Karishma, Kaylee's female calf Donna, and Bull elephant Ming Jung, who arrived in November 2019 as part of the European Endangered Species Programme.
+ZSL Whipsnade Zoo keeps a herd of seven Asian elephants, consisting of cows Kaylee, Lucha, Karishma, Donna, Elizabeth, Nang Phaya and bull elephant Ming Jung.
+The latter arrived from Antwerp in November 2019 as part of the European Endangered Species Programme.

 Their paddock is seven acres, and features three pools, mud wallows and dust baths.
 One of the female elephants, named Karishma, and her pregnancy with her first calf George, featured heavily in the first series of the ITV documentary programme The Zoo, which follows the daily lives of the staff at both Whipsnade and London Zoo.
-Another female calf was born during the Queen's birthday celebrations and was named Elizabeth.
-The elephant herd moved to a new indoor facility, the Centre for Elephant Care, which opened in Easter of 2017.
+Another female calf was born during Elizabeth II's 90th birthday celebrations and was named in her honour.
+The elephant herd moved to a new indoor facility, the £2 million Centre for Elephant Care, which opened in April 2017.

 Rhinos of Nepal

-Opened in February 2008, Rhinos of Nepal houses a group of four Indian rhinoceros – Hugo, Beluki, Behan and a young male called Bali (born to Behan in September 2015).
+Opened in February 2008, Rhinos of Nepal houses a group of four Indian rhinoceroses – Hugo, Beluki, Behan and a young male called Bali (born to Behan in September 2015).
 The building aims to be environmentally friendly, using rain water captured on the roof to fill the pools, heating the pools with solar energy and featuring barriers that are made from recycled wooden railway sleepers instead of metal bars.